DevExpress-Examples/devextreme-vite-vue-bundling/README.md

  npm run build
  ```

-You can also modify the *main.js* file to include only necessary for your bundle components.
+You can also modify the *main.js* file to include only modules necessary for your bundle components.

 ## Documentation